 Do you play any instruments?

-Recent Examples of instrument from the Web
+Recent Examples on the Web

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'instrument'.
+These example sentences are selected automatically from various online news sources to reflect current usage of the word 'instrument.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

 Middle English, from Anglo-French, from Latin instrumentum, from instruere to arrange, instruct